Zhiguo Zhang, PhD

 There are two major research interests and goals in my laboratory: epigenetic inheritance and cancer epigenetics.
 We are using different systems including yeast, mouse ES cells, human tumor cell lines as well as primary tumor samples and a combination of genetic, biochemical and system biology approaches to achieve these two long-term goals.

-1) How are parental histone H3-H4 tetramers, which carry modifications for inheritance, assembled into nucleosomes?
+1) Determine how parental histone H3-H4 tetramers, which carry modifications for inheritance, are assembled into nucleosomes in yeast and mammalian cells

-6) How do different histone mutations promote tumorigenesis of brain and bone tumors?
+3) Understand histone mutations reprogram cancer epigenome and promote tumorigenesis of brain and bone tumors

 2. Yu C, Gan H, Han J, Zhou ZX, Jia S, Chabes A, Farrugia G, Ordog T, Zhang Z: (2014) Strand-specific analysis shows protein binding at replication forks and PCNA unloading from lagging strands when forks stall.
 Molecular Cell 56: 551-563